Vedic Psychotherapy on the Battlefield: Krishna's handling of Arjuna's Crisis as per Anubhuti Tantram

 What Arjuna faced on the battlefield minutes before the Kurukshetra war can be called in today's terms as a severe psychological crisis.
 It was not merely a contemplative discussion, but actual physical nervous breakdown ("my body is trembling, mouth dry, unable hold the bow") incapacitating the most critical performer just when needed the most.
 It would have turned the whole Mahabharata upside down.
 Krishna's intervention can be viewed as an excellent example of psychotherapy with a unique and only effective solution beyond the reach of modern psychological theories and their techniques.
 Only Krishna could have pulled Arjuna out of his predicament.

 In this article, I attempt to explain it using our Vedic-inspired psychology framework called Anubhuti Tantram.
-The framework helps us understand the severity of Arjuna's problem that extant models cannot even express, let alone solve.
+This framework helps us understand the severity of Arjuna's problem that extant models cannot even express, let alone solve.

 Arjuna lost all motivation to fight, and the very thought of the war's terrible consequences pushed him into panic.
 What to do when all the 3 usual motives to live and work (trigunas) seem insipid and empty?
 What if the highest cherished purpose of life (dharma) suddenly is in direct conflict with the lives of the most loved and adored ones?
 What if life forces you to go against the highest ideals that inspired you so far (non-violence, brotherhood, altruism)?
 Arjuna faced these questions.
 Had he been self-serving or less empathic or less dharmic, this crisis wouldn't have arisen.